What Does Life Look Like in an At-Home Drug Rehab Program?

 Working with his psychiatrist, Carl acknowledged that he was still at a high risk of relapse as long as he was still taking medication, even as prescribed.
 Over a period of several months, he worked with his CRA and psychiatrist to find healthy outlets to destress on the weekends and reenergize throughout the week.
 He started exercising at hotel gyms, swimming in the morning, and after six months, he regained the confidence to travel and enjoy his weekends on his own without the fear of relapse.
 However, he still continues to call on Tina if he knows he’s going on a high-stress business trip that may increase his risk of relapsing.

-Life in At-Home Rehab for a High-Profile Participant
+Life in an At-Home Rehab Program for a High-Profile Individual

 Melinda thought her career as an actor had already peaked, and she spent her early forties looking for any work she could get.
-She’d always prided herself on clean living as the reason she’d aged with grace (her idea of partying was little more than a bottle of wine with dinner or a few prescribed anxiety pills before bed), and it was that grace that helped revitalize her career.
+She’d always prided herself on clean living as the reason she’d aged better than most (her idea of going out was little more than a bottle of wine with dinner or a few prescribed anxiety pills before bed), and it was that grace that helped revitalize her career.

 In her late forties, Melinda landed the biggest role of her career—the opportunity to cement her status as a household name.
 Her regained celebrity status had also brought out a group of female and male admirers, many fellow actors who wanted to learn the secret to her newfound success, but also an old friend she hadn’t heard from in many years.
 When her old friend invited her to a party, Melinda assumed it was to celebrate her upcoming role and catch up for old time’s sake.